Sadid-Rahman/ShopKartApp/README.md

 ### Notes & Considerations
 **Profile Images**
-Uploaded via Multer in backend
+- Uploaded via Multer in backend
-Accessed from /uploads folder via http://localhost:3000/uploads/{filename}
+- Accessed from /uploads folder via http://localhost:3000/uploads/{filename}

 **Error Handling**
-Backend returns proper JSON errors for DB failures Flutter shows SnackBar messages for success/failure
+- Backend returns proper JSON errors for DB failures
+- Flutter shows SnackBar messages for success/failure

 **Offline / Network Errors**
-Flutter handles network exceptions when loading images or API data
+- Flutter handles network exceptions when loading images or API data

 **Null Safety**
-All user fields checked for null before rendering
+- All user fields checked for null before rendering

+### Known Issues & Future Enhancements

+- The API does not have enough products and contains random data; therefore, the app might look empty.
+- Currently, the app is built for Linux and Chrome, but other platforms can be supported easily by including the necessary packages—no need to rewrite the code.
+- Due to API limitations, only product categories are listed in the Browse tab.
+- In the future, the app can be built for other platforms and a better API can be used for more realistic data.